averyjbrown2/README-generator/README.md

 ### Installation
-Install it
+install it

 ### Usage
-Use it
+use it

 ### Contributing
-Contributions provided by: Hank
+Contributions provided by: hank

 ### Tests
-Test it
+test it

 ### License
 This application is covered under the ISC license